djbacad/djbacad/README.md

 ### About me:
 ---
 - I'm a Data Scientist 👨‍🏫 from the Philippines.
+- I have experience delivering data analytics products in the manufacturing, utilities, and automotive industries.
 - I enjoy working on Computer Vision 🖼️ and Audio Processing 🎛️ related projects during my free time.
 - You can view my professional profile here -> [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/dave-jammin-bacad/)